boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ### Examples

-Print the number of columns by analysing only the first line of a CSV file.
+**Problem:** Given a CSV file, we want to know its number of columns just by analysing its header.
-First, head sends the first line to the standard output, which is consumed (as the standard input) by `awk` and broken up into a sequence of fields delimited by `,`. `NF` holds the number of fields in a line.

 ```
 $ head -n 1 data.csv | awk -F ',' '{print NF}'
 91
 ```

-Print the first 10 lines (default for head) of the file's third column only.
+First, `head` sends the first line to the standard output, which is consumed (as the standard input) by `awk` and broken up into a sequence of fields delimited by `,`. `NF` holds the number of fields in a line.

+**Problem:** Given a big CSV file containing hundreds of columns, we want have a quick look at the first lines of a specific column (let's say the third column).

 ```
 $ head data.csv | awk -F ',' '{print $3}'